grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/grpc/response.md

 ---
 title: 'Response'
 head_title: 'gRPC.Response'
-excerpt: 'The response object of a gRPC request.'
+description: 'The response object of a gRPC request.'
 weight: 30
 ---